 Wow, yes.
 Between 2005 and 2010, every marketer in the world asked or thought this question at least once.
-The first time you saw a video background, it was one of the coolest most interesting things you could find on a website.
-Like any cool trend in web design, video backgrounds soon became quite common, and of course, often overused.
+The first time you saw a video background on a web page, it was one of the coolest most interesting things you could find on a website in terms of website design.
+Like any cool trend in web design, it soon became quite common, and of course, often overused.

-Today, however, video backgrounds remain a very engaging design function, and can serve as a great tool for certain websites.
-However, before throwing that video clip in the background, take these 4 things into consideration:
+Today, however, video background remains a very engaging design function and can serve as a great tool for certain websites.
+However, before throwing that video clip in your website background, take these 4 things into consideration: